lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the receiver receives an All-1 fragment this means that the transmission should be finished.
 If the MIC is incorrect some fragments have been lost.
 It sends its bitmap.

 In case of an incorrect MIC, the receivers wait for fragments belonging to the same window.
-After MAX_ACK_REQUEST
+After MAX_ACK_REQUEST the receiver will Abort the transmission.
+It can also Abort when the Inactivity timer has expired.

 ### ACK-on-error